-Tonnage value was calculated for 2017 by using the US Bureau of Census, USA Trade On-Line, which publishes the value per ton of waterborne cargo at a 7 digit commodity code classification, for both containerized and non-containerized commodities.
+Tonnage value was calculated for 2022 by using the U.S. Bureau of Census, USA Trade On-Line, which publishes the value per ton of waterborne cargo at a 7-digit commodity code classification, for both containerized and noncontainerized commodities moving via Great Lakes Ports.
 This value per ton at the commodity level excludes the ocean or laker shipping rates as well as the terminal charges and inland transportation costs.
-The value per ton by commodity was then multiplied by the specific commodities moving on the Great Lakes and St. Lawrence River.
+The value per ton by commodity was then multiplied by the specific commodities moving on the U.S. Great Lakes and St. Lawrence River.
 The dollar value of the cargo was then expressed in both U.S. as well as Canadian dollars.
+No dollar value per ton of waterborne cargo is published by Canada, so the dollar value per ton for the cargo moving via the U.S. Great Lakes ports was used as a proxy for all cargo, by commodity, moving on the Great Lakes.